Bunlong/numer.js/README.md

 ## ❗ Issues

-If you think any of the `numeric-format` can be improved, please do open a PR with any updates and submit any issues.
+If you think any of the `numer.js` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.

 ## 💪 Contribution

-We'd love to have your helping hand on contributions to `numeric-format` by forking and sending a pull request!
+We'd love to have your helping hand on contributions to `numer.js` by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)